 Before getting into which snail species to get, how to find it and how to take care of it, you might wonder why you should get a snail as a pet in the first place.
 Well, snails have a lot of qualities that make them a better choice.
 This might be compared to other pets or compared to no pets at all.

 Land snails adapt very well in different conditions.
 You can keep them in just a plastic container, make their own habitat by yourself or buy a glass terrarium from a pet store.
 It will all be the same to them and you will not hear them complain.
-Land snails and freshwater snails are usually not poisonous.
+Land snails are usually not poisonous.

 Caring for pet snails is very simple.
 You can feed them once a day or every couple of days.
 Don’t worry about them eating too much.
 As soon as they are full, they will stop eating.
 You don’t have to provide them with fresh water.
 They can get water from their food and from the humidity in the air.
 You can clean their living terrarium once every couple of weeks.